Frequently Asked Questions

 Who is running the project?

 • A collaboration of private landowners in Sussex, Cotswold Wildlife Park, and Roy Dennis Wildlife Foundation manages the project.
 Birds are sourced from Warsaw Zoo and other European sites.
-The overall running of the project is overseen by White Stork Project Officer, Laura Vaughan-Hirsch, a biologist with a background in education.
+The overall running of the project is overseen by White Stork Project Manager, Laura Vaughan-Hirsch, a biologist with a background in education.

 Who is funding the project?